-Aluminum is a highly versatile metal that can be used for a wide range of applications.
-The benefits of aluminum-vs-steel are hard to match: it is light weight yet strong, and corrosion resistant yet highly formable.
-It has an attractive appearance and is very easy to recycle, making it environmentally friendly.
-Aluminum is also highly resilient and can flex under loads or reshape itself after the shock of an impact.
+Aluminum is used for a wide range of applications because it is a highly versatile metal.
+Also, the benefits of aluminum-vs-steel are hard to match.
+Light weight, strong, and corrosion-resistant, aluminum makes a formable structure.
+Secondly, it has an attractive appearance and is easily recyclable, making it environmentally friendly.
+Lastly, highly resilient, aluminum flexes under loads or reshapes itself after the shock of an impact.

 Learn How Aluminum Stacks up Against Steel

 Weighs Less Than Steel

 While one-third the weight of steel, aluminum yields a strength of 35,000 psi.
 Depending on the alloy and processing technique used, pound for pound, it’s possible to forge aluminum to be just as strong as steel.

 Aluminum T-Slot frames and designs do not require welding like steel does.

 Costs Less Than Steel